codenvy-legacy/sdk/README.md

 We advise against building the master branch as you may encounter intermediate errors.

-This builds just the SDK.
-If you want to build Che and all of its dependent repositories together into an all-in-one assembly, instructions to do so are at [github.com/codenvy/assembly-che] (https://github.com/codenvy/assembly-che).
+This builds the SDK, which includes our Java and git plug-ins.
+If you want to build Che with all known plug-ins, build [github.com/codenvy/assembly-che] (https://github.com/codenvy/assembly-che).

 ### Build and Run Che
 ```sh